digideskio/support-tools/timeseries/quickstart.md

 * l to enable periodic refresh of live data

+In order to display large amounts of data with reasonable performance, the overview tool will automatically lower the effective sampling rate for larger data sets.
+This will do a good job of displaying average values at a lower resolution, but as a result can miss fast events.
+In order to see all data you can zoom in using "z" as described above, or you can use the "v" command to select the number of overview samples to show; specify "all" show all samples.

+* v to select the number of samples to display

 ### Opening new views

 As described above, there are two ways you can open new views: